autism-research-centre/SSC_liftover_imputation/README.md

 We take the ped/map file, run these commands, and then write the results out as a bedfile called QC1output

 After this, we check for individuals with excessively high or low heterozygosity, and individuals with discordant sex information, and write this information out as QC1checkhet and QC1checksex respectively.

+The sexcheck essentially compares the X chromosome dosage to the reported sex.

  ```bash
  ./plink --file path/to/inputfile --geno 0.1 --mind 0.05 --hwe 0.000001 --me 0.05 0.1 --make-bed --out QC1output